mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 Every ward should have a qualified, functioning ward clerk.
 He is recommended by the bishopric and called and set apart by a member of the stake presidency or an assigned high councilor.
 He should hold the Melchizedek Priesthood and have a current temple recommend.
 He is a member of the ward council.
 He attends ward meetings as indicated in [29.2](/study/manual/general-handbook/29-meetings-in-the-church?lang=eng&id=title_number3-p96#title_number3).

-The ward clerk is instructed by the bishopric and by stake clerks.
-He works under the direction of the bishopric.
+The ward clerk works under the direction of the bishopric.
 Assistant ward clerks may be called to help (see [33.4.3](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number12-p301#title_number12)).

 33.4.2.1